sakho3600/mobile-ticket/README.md

   }
 }
 ```
 Once the configuration is done you are ready to start the development server.
-You can open a console window in visual code and run npm start
+You can open a console window in visual code and run npm start,
 if you use visual code as the IDE.
 Otherwise just run this command on any console (bash, windows cli etc).
 ```
 npm start